DragAndPlugin/Visual-Event-Editor/README.md

 - Plugin Manager
 - Database Manager
-- Support for some of my tools (debugger & database sharer)
+- Support for some of my other tools (debugger & database sharer)
-- Add-ons and custom nodes
+- Editor add-ons and custom nodes framework improvements
 - Continued performance improvements and bug fixes